beba2123/Recipe-app-api/README.md

  # how to set up network connectivity between the database(Postgres) and Django(app)
 -> we can automatically using docker-compose
-   1st -> we setup depends_on on app service to start db(database) first
+   1st -> we setup depends_on on app service to start db(database) first to make sure that one service is start overone another.
    2nd -> docker-compose creates a network on the background between app service and db service in which the db uses it as a hostname

 -> Volumes